BobMing/async_promise/README.md

 > \> node ./test/test.js

 test.js contains two groups of tests to test one function of async and one of Promise.
-*There are more examples to test every function of the package.*
+*There are more examples in ./examples to test every function of the package.*

 ## The functions this package has realized
 ### async
 #### Collections
 - concat
 - map
 - each

 #### Control Flow
 - parallel
 - parallelLimit